aubreyja/ww_install/README.md

        2. Open firefox and goto https://downloads.mariadb.org
        3. Click on: Use CentOS, Fedora, Red Hat, Debian, Ubuntu, openSUSE, or Mageia?
 See our repository configuration tool.
        4. Select: Debian, Debian 9 Stretch, 10.2. and a mirror
        5. Follow the instrucions for running commands but run them as root as sudo does not work.
-Note that coping and pasting the commands works well.
+Note that using copy and paste works well.
      - Now run the script ww_install as root
      - The script ww_install will stop at installing Email::Sender::Simple with an error.
 Just rerun the script and it will get past that point.
 I think Email::Sender::Simple does get installed correctly.